 How did you find the Start Up Loans process?

 I think belief in your product is paramount.
-If you aren’t totally sold on it how can you expect others to be sold on it subsequently.
+If you aren’t totally sold on it how can you expect others to be sold on it subsequently?
 I spent a very long time developing the ideas and avenues we could take it, and looking at the most effective ways of moving forward.
-I knew above all I needed hard cash to make any real start if it was going to be serious.
+I knew above all I needed hard cash to make any real start if it was going to be serious, something more substantial than small instant loans.
 I did a lot of networking and could get no end of serious professional help and support, but it wasn’t until I actually achieved the financial support of the Start-up Loan that I really could consider myself in business.
 I established the Company a year ago, but it couldn’t trade without money so it stayed in stasis until that point.
 Now I have a real buzz as I am beginning to see things happen.